rrathore02/QHF-test/README.md

 QHF was designed to be modular.
 Habitat models are provided in the Habitats/ directory.
 Metabolism/Organism models are provided in the Metabolisms/ directory.
+The analysis and visualization of the results are based on modules in the Analyses/ directory.

 The main QHF.py framework is ideally not modified for individual uses.
 Instead, the habitat and metabolism modules may be adopted for specific use cases, and global parameters are adjusted in a configuration file that is specified as a command line argument at execution.

 For example: python QHF.py trappist1e.cfg